-In terms of our first research question, our multiple stakeholders (including medical trainees and trainers, other healthcare professionals, and public representatives) offered two key understandings regarding patient and staff safety and dignity, that is, physical and emotional and psychosocial, plus a third systems-related understanding of safety.
+In terms of our first RQ, our multiple stakeholders (including medical trainees and trainers, other healthcare professionals and public representatives) offered two key understandings regarding patient and staff safety and dignity, that is, physical and emotional and psychosocial, plus a third systems-related understanding of safety.
 Our stakeholders' conceptualisations indicated an interplay between safety and dignity (with these concepts sometimes seen as contradictory), plus an interplay between, for example, the dignity of patients and staff.
-While previous research has distinguished between physical (e.g. safety of public spaces such as falls, fire and property damage) and psychological understandings of patient safety [e.g. 40], and physical and emotional conceptualisations of patient and staff dignity [e.g. 11,41], to our knowledge, our study is the first to elicit multiple stakeholders' understandings of safety and dignity and their complex interplay.
-Given the diversity across our participant groups and settings, we thought it interesting to find an absence of differences in participants' understandings by stakeholder group or site.
+While previous research has distinguished between physical (eg, safety of public spaces such as falls, fire and property damage) and psychological understandings of patient safety and physical and emotional conceptualisations of patient and staff dignity, 11 41 to our knowledge, our study is the first to elicit multiple stakeholders' understandings of safety and dignity and their complex interplay.
+Given the diversity across our participant groups and settings, we thought it interesting to find an absence of differences in participants' understandings by stakeholder group or

-With respect to our second research question, we identified 212 safety and/or dignity narratives, most of which took place in general hospital settings and with medical trainers and consultants as the agents and patients as the objects of the dilemmas.
-These contextual elements of the narratives (e.g. setting, actors, etc.) are consistent with findings at the undergraduate healthcare student level [7].
-By far the most common types of dilemmas shared were: staff lack of knowledge or incompetence (patient safety dilemma), physical attacks or threats towards staff by patients, families or carers (staff safety dilemma), staff compromising the physical dignity of patients (patient dignity dilemma), and verbal humiliation by one staff member towards another (staff dignity dilemma).
-Although existing research has reported similar types of safety and dignity dilemmas [e.g. 7, 8], this previous research has been conducted with undergraduate healthcare students.
-It is therefore notable that safety and dignity dilemmas are experienced and narrated similarly by postgraduate trainees, qualified healthcare professionals, and patients.
+With respect to our second RO, we identified 212 safety and/or dignity narratives, most of which took place in general hospital settings and with medical trainers and consultants as the agents and patients as the objects of the dilemmas.
+These contextual elements of the narratives (eg, setting and actors) are consistent with findings at the undergraduate healthcare student level.
+By far the most common types of dilemmas shared were: staff lack of knowledge or incompetence (patient safety dilemma), physical attacks or threats towards staff by patients, families or carers (staff safety dilemma), staff compromising the physical dignity of patients (patient dignity dilemma) and verbal humiliation by one staff member towards another (staff dignity dilemma).
+Although existing research has reported similar types of safety and dignity dilemmas, 78 this previous research has been conducted with undergraduate healthcare students.
+It is therefore notable that safety and dignity dilemmas are experienced and narrated similarly by postgraduate trainees, qualified healthcare professionals and patients.
 Where there were clear opportunities narrated for either compliance or resistance within the narratives, narrators mostly reported resistance.
 Although various types of resistance were reported, the most common forms were direct actions, either during or after the events.
 These findings differ markedly from the undergraduate healthcare education literature.
-Perhaps unsurprisingly, trainees and qualified healthcare professionals narrated a higher proportion of resistance narratives (and a higher proportion of direct actions) compared with previous research with undergraduates [6,8,13,25].
-This no doubt speaks to the multiplicity of healthcare hierarchies in the workplace learning culture; indeed, it is easier to enact resistance (and direct forms of resistance) by stakeholders with higher status in the healthcare workplace [42].
-Finally, we found more similarities than differences between the sites in terms of the types of dilemmas narrated and narrators' actions in the face of those dilemmas.
-This was particularly interesting to us because we purposely selected two sites at opposite ends of the spectrum in terms of rankings for raising concerns [28].
-That we did not find different levels of resistance in the narratives from the two sites perhaps suggests that the GMC [28] rankings for raising concerns reflected differential reporting rather than different experiences of safety and dignity dilemmas at the two sites.
-Indeed, the site less likely to raise concerns (according to the GMC) may have been experiencing the same types and amounts of dilemmas as the site more likely to raise concerns, but may have been less comfortable in raising concerns, perhaps due to differences in organisational culture.
+Perhaps unsurprisingly, trainees and qualified healthcare professionals narrated a higher proportion of resistance narratives (and a higher proportion of direct actions) compared with previous research with undergraduates.
+6 8 13 25 This no doubt speaks to the multiplicity of healthcare hierarchies in the workplace learning culture; indeed, it is easier to enact resistance (and direct forms of resistance) by stakeholders with higher status in the healthcare workplace.
+42 Finally, we found more similarities than differences between the sites in terms of the types of dilemmas narrated and narrators' actions in the face of those dilemmas.
+This was particularly interesting to us because we purposely selected two sites at opposite ends of the spectrum in terms of rankings for raising concerns.
+That we did not find different levels of resistance in the narratives from the two sites perhaps suggests that the General Medical Council (GMC) rankings for raising concerns reflected differential reporting rather than different experiences of safety and dignity dilemmas at the two sites.
+Indeed, the site less likely to raise concerns (according to the GMC) may have been experiencing the same types and amounts of dilemmas as the site more likely to raise concerns but may have been less comfortable in raising concerns, perhaps due to differences in organisational culture.